Everest Base Camp Helicopter Tour

 • Foot Print:Carbon Neutralleaf

-Everest Base Camp Helicopter Tour is a one-day trip that takes you from Kathmandu to the base camp of the highest mountain, Mt.
+Everest Base Camp Helicopter Tour is a one-day trip that takes you from Kathmandu to the base camp of Mt.
 Everest.
 For most, it is a lifetime highlight with stunning mountain views and a brief, memorable escape to the Everest region, Nepal's wonderland.

 Starting your morning from the bustling city of Kathmandu, you will embark on a memory-of-a-lifetime helicopter ride to Everest.
 The helicopter will provide breathtaking views of Everest, Lhotse, Nuptse, Ama Dablam, and other iconic summits.
 Expect to be blown away by the stunning view from Kala Patthar, where the epic scenery rivals Base Camp.